General Education Mobile (GEM)

 Members of the Air Force and Space Force applying to Troy University for the GEM Program are reminded to apply as transient students.
 This will expedite and facilitate the application process.
 Information on how to apply can be found at :

 There are 5 terms of 9 weeks in each academic year.
 Term schedules can be found at: ACADEMIC CALENDAR

 Cost of Tuition

-Currently serving members of the US Air Force are charged $250.00 per semester hour for GEM courses.
+Currently serving members of the US Air Force and Space Force are charged $250.00 per semester hour for GEM courses.

 ENG 1101 Composition And Modern English (Required By The CCAF)

 Intensive instruction in the writing process.
-Focuses on organization of ideas in
+Focuses on the organization of ideas

 and vocabulary development.